ASUS Zenbook 14 OLED Core Ultra 5 125H) vs Lenovo Legion Pro 5i 16 Core i7-13700HX

 Frequently Asked Questions

-ASUS Zenbook 14 OLED Core Ultra 5 125H) excels if you value stunning 120hz oled touchscreen with verified hdr brightness.
-Lenovo Legion Pro 5i 16 Core i7-13700HX is better if you prioritize high-wattage rtx 4060 (140w) delivers top-tier performance for its class.
-Pick based on your budget and daily use.
+ASUS Zenbook 14 OLED Core Ultra 5 125H) is the better choice if you prioritize stunning 120hz oled touchscreen with verified hdr brightness.
+Lenovo Legion Pro 5i 16 Core i7-13700HX wins if you value high-wattage rtx 4060 (140w) delivers top-tier performance for its class.
+Both are rated highly (4.6★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure